Massimo Caliman

 }

-We can customise it by emailing instead of printing and then scheduling everything with cron.
+We can customize it by emailing instead of printing and then scheduling everything with cron.